apache/yunikorn-site/docs/api/scheduler.md

         submitacl: '*'
         properties:
           application.sort.policy: stateaware
-checksum: BAB3D76402827EABE62FA7E4C6BCF4D8DD9552834561B6B660EF37FED9299791
 ```
-**Note:** the checksum is the base configuration checksum on top of what we want to make the changes.
-If the provided checksum in the request differs from the base version, the configuration update will fail.
-This is to avoid applying any unintentional changes to the running version.
-Subsequently, the client needs to retrieve the latest version from the scheduler and send another update with the up-to-date checksum.

 ### Failure response

-The configuration update can fail due to different reasons such as:
+The configuration update can fail due to invalid configuration
-- invalid configuration,
-- outdated base checksum.

-In each case the transaction will be rolled back, and the proper
+In this case the transaction will be rolled back, and the proper
-error message will be returned in the response.
+error message will be returned as a response.

 **Code** : `409 Conflict`